 Returns true

-before this token.
+before this entity.

 Usage:

-// Result: 'true' if there is a token with ID 'a' before this token. tok_is_after_id('a')
+// Result: 'true' if there is a entity with type 'a' before this entity. ent_is_after_type('a')

 Description: